FlyingRabidUnicornPig/IQoLDecompiled/README.md

 - Editor Performance increases
   - Selecting objects is less taxing.
   - Caret used extremely bad code, increased performance by 10-14% (jfc)
-- Improved Difficulty Calculation perforamnce
+- Improved Difficulty Calculation performance
   - Map-Select loading time is decreased (I went from loading 50 maps in 2.5 seconds to 2 seconds)
-  - Low-difficulty maps may have a changed by up to ±.1
+  - Low-difficulty maps may have changed by up to ±.1
 - Deselect individual objects in Editor with ALT
   - ALT+CTRL to drag-deselect (Bug-feature)
 - **Improved Console**